swilliamson70/sqldev_working_files/README.md

-# scott_working_files
+# sqldev_working_files

-Copy of SQLDev working files folder
+Copy of SQLDev working files folder for sharing code with other institutions